 Diabetic ketoacidosis is usually associated with type 1 diabetes mellitus, but is not uncommon in some patients with type 2 diabetes mellitus.
 Approximately 30% of children and adolescents with new diagnosis of type 1 diabetes presents with diabetic ketoacidosis at their first presentation 1-3.

 Polydipsia and polyuria are the most common early symptoms of diabetic ketoacidosis, other signs and symptoms include 4:

 - nausea, vomiting, abdominal pain, anorexia, rapid weight loss

 - dehydration (e.g. manifesting as postural hypotension, tachycardia, xerostomia)

-- Kussmaul respiration
+- Kussmaul respiration (deep and labored breathing)

 - ketosis breath, often described as 'fruity'

 Diabetic ketoacidosis usually occurs in type 1 diabetic patients and is commonly precipitated by inadequate or discontinuation of insulin therapy, or infection (often urinary tract infection or pneumonia).
 Other precipitating factors include, alcoholic intoxication, glucocorticoids, ischemia or infarction, or an intra-abdominal process (e.g. pancreatitis or cholecystitis).
 These lead to insulin deficiency due to increased counter-regulatory hormones.
 This triggers unrestricted hepatic glucose production causing hyperglycemia, and can also trigger lipolysis and subsequent ketogenesis.
 Both hyperglycemia and hyperketonaemia cause osmotic diuresis, dehydration and diabetic ketoacidosis 4.